How to become a STSC major:

 What is a submajor?

 A submajor is an interest area.
 There are five STSC submajors each reflecting a different pathway within the larger field of STS.
-Each submajor consists of four courses, which students fulfill using pre-approved and petitioned courses.
+Each submajor consists of four courses, and students select courses that all relate to their topic, question or interest.

 - Global Science and Technology